shlienlab/raccoon/docs/clustering.rst

 ..
 [Storn1997] Storn R. and Price K. (1997),  "Differential Evolution - a Simple and Efficient Heuristic for Global Optimization over Continuous Spaces", Journal of Global Optimization, 11: 341-359.
 ..
 [Rousseeuw1987] Rousseeuw P. J. (1987), "Silhouettes: a Graphical Aid to the Interpretation and Validation of Cluster Analysis", Computational and Applied Mathematics, 20: 53-65.
 ..
+[Dunn1973] Dunn J. C. (1973), "A Fuzzy Relative of the ISODATA Process and Its Use in Detecting Compact Well-Separated Clusters", Journal of Cybernetics, 3: 32-57.
+..
 [Hansen1987] Hansen, P. C. (1987), "The truncatedSVD as a method for regularization", BIT, 27:,: 534–553.
 ..
 [Ester1996] Ester M., Kriegel H. P., Sander J. and Xu X. (1996), “A Density-Based Algorithm for Discovering Clusters in Large Spatial Databases with Noise”, Proceedings of the 2nd International Conference on Knowledge Discovery and Data Mining, 226-231.
 ..
-[Campello2013] Campello R.J.G.B., Moulavi D., Sander J. (2013) Density-Based Clustering Based on Hierarchical Density Estimates, Advances in Knowledge Discovery and Data Mining, PAKDD  Lecture Notes in Computer Science, vol 7819.
+[Campello2013] Campello R. J. G. B., Moulavi D., Sander J. (2013), "Density-Based Clustering Based on Hierarchical Density Estimates, Advances in Knowledge Discovery and Data Mining", PAKDD  Lecture Notes in Computer Science, vol 7819.
+..
+[Jarvis1973] Jarvis R. A. and Patrick E. A. (1973) "Clustering Using a Similarity Measure Based on Shared Near Neighbors", IEEE Transactions on Computers, vC-22 11: 1025-1034.
+..
+[Blondel2008]  londel V. D., Guillaume J-L., Lambiotte R. and Lefebvre E. (2008), "Fast unfolding of communities in large networks", Journal of Statistical Mechanics, P10008.